subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 ## How does it work?

-* O-Neko is running inside your Kubernetes cluster
+* O-Neko is running inside your Kubernetes cluster (at least this is our recommendation - you could run it outside as well as long as it is able to access your cluster).
 * A project consists of a Docker image that resides in any Docker registry.
 O-Neko is polling all tags that are available for this image and lets you deploy them.
 * The configuration is done with native Kubernetes .yaml and template variables.
 O-Neko provides some variables (e.g. the docker image tag), but you can also define your own.
 The configuration and the variables can be overridden by specific versions.
 * When a version of a project is deployed, O-Neko creates a namespace in Kubernetes to deploy all resources to.
 If you stop a deployment, the corresponding namespace will be deleted.